 Before helping DBA claimants, I was an insurance company attorney.
 I oftentimes used surveillance video as a tool.
 I utilized it, because it was effective.
 You cannot live your life worrying about being filmed.
 However, just remember that if you are filmed seriously violating any restrictions, insurance companies are known to stop checks.
 I have had to spend months on cases having pay reinstated because of video surveillance.

-4. Be honest with your DBA attorney.
+4. Be honest with your DBA lawyer.

 5. Be honest with your doctor.